 This model predicts light with high levels of polarization (>10%) soon after the burst when the large-scale primordial field is still intact and driving the outflow.
 Later, the light should be mostly unpolarised as the field is scrambled in the collision.

-Mundell’s team was first to discover highly polarised light minutes after the burst that confirmed the presence of primordial fields with large-scale structure.
-But the picture for expanding forward shocks has proved more controversial.
+Mundell’s team was the first to discover highly polarised light minutes after the burst that confirmed the presence of primordial fields with large-scale structures.
+However the picture for expanding forward shocks has proved more controversial.

 Lead author of the new study, Bath PhD student Nuria Jordana-Mitjans, said: “These rare observations were difficult to compare, as they probed very different timescales and physics.
 There was no way to reconcile them in the standard model.”